 The principal point is to report about achieved results and handle problems at the right time.
-Completing a sprint within deadlines allows to work with mistakes thoroughly and determine steps for the next sprint to handle the problem.
+Completing a sprint within deadlines allows making a sprint retrospective.
+You can manage mistakes and determine steps for the next sprint to handle the problem.

 Finally, the success of Scrum projects depends on teamwork.
-If you’d like to create all the conditions for effective work with a remote team, you need to adopt these principles:
+If you’d like to create all the conditions for effective work with a remote team, you need to inspect and adapt to these principles:

 - Careful Planning

 Implementing these simple rules provides a reliable base for your Scrum project with a remote development team.
 You can see in practice that it’s not difficult to follow these principles.
 You can also correct them using your personal observations for the best project outcome.

 - 0 SHARES